How to Choose a Backpacking Stove

 Concord Banjo 16″ Portable Gas Stove

-4. Optimized stoves: these are integrated models (2 in 1) which consist of a burner and an optimized cooking pot.
-The cooking pot is equipped with a heat distributor optimizing the speed of heating and consumption.
-In this section, we have also integrated the stoves delivered with a saucepan.
+4. Optimized Stoves: Representing an integrated 2-in-1 solution, optimized stoves consist of a burner paired with a specialized cooking pot.
+The cooking pot is equipped with a heat distributor, optimizing heating speed and fuel consumption.
+Additionally, this category includes stoves delivered with a saucepan for added convenience.

 Advantages: